Buying a Cottage as an Investment in Ontario

 If you are planning to rent your cottage make sure to research what other rentals in the areas are charging for rent.
 Once you have a feeling for expenses and income you will feel more confident making an offer on that perfect property.

 The big win is when your cottage property not only pays all expenses but also generates income (cash flow).
 Plus you get to enjoy the serenity of spending quality time with your family and friends at your cottage or vacation property without incurring additional costs.
 Take your time when it comes to buying a cottage as an investment.
-To learn more about buying a cottage, contact us today.
+To learn more about buying a cottage, reach out and let's chat.